 Step 3 – Get Organized.

 Purchase some manila file folders and/or large envelopes.
 You should also pick up some labels and a black marker.
 You will likely only need one box of file folders or envelopes.
-For the file folders, it is best to get the ones that are legal size (8.5″ x 14″) because often times the artwork is larger than a regular sheet of paper.
+Get legal-size folders (8.5″ x 14″) because oftentimes the artwork is larger than a regular sheet of paper.
 If you purchase envelopes, get the ones that are 10″ x 13″ or a little larger.
-Avoid the ones with an adhesive strip, as that glue can cause yellowing to the contents over long periods of time.
+Avoid ones with an adhesive strip.
+That glue can cause yellowing to the contents over long periods of time.

 Step 4 – Start Packing It Up.

 Label the file folders and envelopes with each child’s name.
-Place the artwork, papers and awards that each child has brought home in their respective folder or envelope.
-If there is a larger project that has many pieces, you can keep it all in one folder or envelope and label it as such for each child as well.
+Place the artwork, papers, and awards that each child has brought home in their respective folder or envelope.
+If there is a larger project that has many pieces, keep it in one folder or envelope.
+Label it as such for each child as well.
 Be careful not to just shove the papers in there.
 Be gentle and take your time to prevent folds and tears.

 Take the plastic bin or boxes you purchased and put a few silica gel packs in the bottom.
-Start laying a couple file folders or envelopes on top.
+Start laying a couple of file folders or envelopes on top.
 Add more silica gel packs and repeat until you have all the artwork inside the box or bin.
-Do this for every box and plastic bin you have.
-Write the child’s name on the outside of the box or bin on the top and at least two sides and also write what’s inside.
+Do this for every box and the plastic bin you have.
+Write the child’s name on the outside of the box or bin on the top and at least two sides.
+If there’s room, also write what’s inside.
 For example: “Joey’s School and Art Projects”.